Home

 Aggression- Not all Cairns have aggressive dispositions, but they are terriers and can be quick to react.
 A responsible breeder makes it her mission to breed dogs with good temperaments, but nothing is guaranteed.
 Test your dog's behavior around other animals before allowing him unharnessed, indoor freedom with other visiting pets.

 If you often come home to find puddles of pee on your floor and your belongings chewed to bits, it could be Separation Anxiety.
-Click on the link for helpful tips in stopping this behavior.
+Click on the link for helpful tips on stopping this behavior.

 -Health Issues-